Help Guide

 The Trafford Design Approach

-Through a landscape and place-led approach, the Trafford Design Code seeks to establish a new design standard in the borough.
-It will help shape the kind of places where people want to live, work and spend quality time by delivering more accessible, sustainable and beautiful development.
+Through a landscape and place-led approach, the Trafford Design Code seeks to establish a new design standard in the Borough.
+It will help shape the kind of places where people want to live, work and spend quality time by delivering more accessible, sustainable, well-designed and beautiful development.

-All applicants will be expected to demonstrate how their design approach has been influenced by the surrounding context, including landscape, buildings, spaces, heritage and culture.
+All applicants are expected to demonstrate how their design approach has been influenced by the surrounding context, including landscape, buildings, spaces, heritage and culture.

 Healthy Places